tanminivan/notam-capstone/README.md

 ## Questions to ask

 * How can I break this problem down into smaller chunks?
-* What is the most simple thing I can solve?
+* What is the simplest thing I can solve?
+* What if I compared just two NOTAMs?
 * How am I tracking the problems/questions/unknowns I am encountering?
 * What are the edge cases?
 * How can I show that the algorithm that I'm implementing is "correct"?